What is Near Field Communications (NFC)?

 Universal Smart Cards can programme NDEF records to a card or tag enabling a card, tag or wearable to open websites, maps, emails, SMS and videos.

-Although NFC has been developing on Android devices since 2012, it is the upgrade with Apple phones in 2019 that helped open up a range of new application possibilities with NFC.
-Most smartphones on the market are now NFC-compatible that read contactless smart cards and can interact with NFC-enabled hardware.
+Although Near Field Communications has been developing on Android devices since 2012, it is the upgrade with Apple phones in 2019 that helped open up a range of new application possibilities with NFC.
+Most smartphones on the market are now NFC-compatible read contactless smart cards and can interact with NFC-enabled hardware.